Virtual Tutoring Pilot Program

-We love being able to work with students this summer and cannot wait to share our modified program with you in the fall!
+We loved being able to work with students this summer and cannot wait to share our modified program with you soon!
 Since students are logging on from home, they’re able to share their world with us in a way that wasn’t possible in the schools; students can easily introduce us to their parents and pets, and enjoy showing us their favorite books, toys, or even what they’re eating for breakfast!
 It has been wonderful to spend time with our students this summer, building relationships with them and continuing to work on math skills.

-Keep scrolling to see some of the fun we are having in our virtual tutoring sessions!
+Keep scrolling to see some of the fun we are had in our virtual tutoring sessions!
 If you haven’t already, please sign up today to become a virtual tutor!